 "Because there is a law such as gravity, the universe can and will create itself from nothing."

-— Stephen Hawking, academic celebrity, physicist, and cosmologist
+— Stephen Hawking, former academic celebrity, physicist, and cosmologist

 A remarkable and revolutionary stage in the evolution of physics and cosmology took place at the dawn of the 21st century.
 Scientists began to theorize that the universe spontaneously created itself out of nothing.
 This concept is a milestone in scientific thought, and some scientists are suggesting that physics and metaphysics are starting to merge.